Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Conclusion

 \section{Conclusion}

-This study addresses the estimation of a parameter that indexes the relationship between a mismeasured covariate and a random response variable.
-We consider the lack of actual covariate measurements as a form of model misspecification and develop a Bayesian NPL framework that is robust to measurement error.
-By employing the TLS as a loss function, we generate posterior samples for the parameter instead of a single estimator and can incorporate prior beliefs regarding the ME distribution.
+We introduce a Bayesian NPL framework that is robust to Berkson or Classical ME and misspecified priors.
 Empirical findings demonstrate the robustness to ME and improved estimation accuracy of the Robust-MEM (TLS) method compared to prior art.
-To address the inherent limitation of TLS to linear, Gaussian models, we further instantiate our framework with the MMD-based loss enabling robust inference for non-linear and non-Gaussian models.
-Finally, we offer theoretical guarantees by bounding the generalization error of the Robust-MEM (MMD) method.
+We further instantiate our framework with the MMD-based loss enabling robust inference for nonlinear and non-Gaussian models, offering theoretical guarantees by bounding the generalisation error of the Robust-MEM (MMD) method for both Berkson and Classical error models.

-The proposed framework is not limited to specific parametric assumptions or availability of replicate measurements but it is flexible to incorporate such information, if that becomes available.
-For example, replicate measurements could be incorporated in the prior centering measures through an empirical measure.
-This work opens the possibility to explore further specialised loss functions suitable for different data spaces such as discrete data spaces and allows the possibility to handle heteroscedastic and systematic ME scenarios via alternative nonparametric prior structures.
+The proposed framework is not limited to specific parametric assumptions or availability of replicate measurements but it is flexible to incorporate such information, if it becomes available.
+For example, replicate measurements could be incorporated into the prior centering measures through an empirical measure.
+This work opens up the possibility to explore further specialized loss functions suitable for different data spaces, such as discrete, and allows the possibility to handle heteroscedastic and systematic ME scenarios through alternative nonparametric prior structures.
+Future work could also focus on the study of distributional properties of posterior NPL estimators, for example through extending the results of loss-likelihood bootstrap methods \citep{lyddon2019general}.
+Such results would further impact other related works based on the NPL framework.